-Given the strong connection between reduction of poverty and access to sustainable energy, Tata Trusts are keen to support and implement replicable energy projects.
-Preferably, the Trusts are keen to support interventions where the underserved households become owners of assets and not just consumers — leading to a holistic eradication of poverty.
+Given the strong connection between reduction of poverty and access to sustainable energy, Tata Trusts is keen to support and implement replicable energy projects.
+Preferably, the Trusts is keen to support interventions where the underserved households become owners of assets and not just consumers — leading to a holistic eradication of poverty.
 The objectives of this initiative are aligned to UNDP and MNRE goals of affordable and clean energy.
 Expanding infrastructure and upgrading technology to provide clean energy are crucial parameters that can both encourage growth and improve the country’s environment.
 Access to permanent electricity and clean cooking energy are enablers for good health, appropriate education, livelihood generation, environment prosperity, women’s empowerment and entertainment.

 Tata Trusts initiated the implementation of projects involving the use of sustainable energy during 2014-15.

 The main objectives of the programme are to: